 Back to: ECONOMIC ANALYSIS & MONETARY POLICY

-A Little More on What is the Balassa-Samuelson Effect
+Why is the Balassa-Samuelson Effect Important?

 The Balassa-Samuelson Effect suggests that due to the productivity biases experienced by countries, consumer prices are likely to be higher in developed countries than in developing economies.
 Also, given that high productivity in the tradeable goods sector causes a ripple effect in the real exchange rates, wages and consumer prices, the Balassa-Samuelson Effect maintains that inflation rates in fast-growing countries are higher than that of slow-growing economies.
 The rationale behind the Balassa-Samuelson Effect is that when a country becomes more productive by using land, capital and labor resources efficiently, an increase in wages and higher real exchange rate occurs.
 Essentially, when people earn higher wages, they tend to consume more goods and services, thereby causing the prices of goods and services to also increase.